jac307/MediaArtTutorials/MEDIAART3I03/P1-Exhibition.md

 ## Grading & Expectations (Maintenance-Based System)

-Participation in the Class Exhibition includes:
+Maintaining your grade for the Class Exhibition requires:

-- timely submission of required materials
+- **Uploading all required materials on time**, including:
+  - final video **at least two days before** the Class exhibition
+  - project title, project description, and high-quality screenshot **at least one week before** the Class exhibition
-- completion of your assigned production role
+- Completing your **assigned production role** reliably
-- professional conduct during setup, exhibition, and cleanup
+- Being present and participating professionally during the exhibition
+- Respecting shared time, equipment, and peer labor

-Failure to meet these expectations may signal a **break in maintenance**, even if your individual project is complete.
+Failure to upload required materials by the stated deadlines or to fulfill exhibition responsibilities may signal a **break in maintenance**, even if your individual project is otherwise complete., even if your individual project is complete.

 ---